phoenix-rtos/phoenix-rtos-doc/building/README.md

 This is the method preferred when you plan to develop Phoenix-RTOS.

-Firstly, you need to install some tools required for compiling the toolchain and finally create the Phoenix-RTOS system image.
+Firstly, you need to install some tools required for compiling the toolchain and finally create a Phoenix-RTOS system image.
 There is a list of commands you can use to get them on the Ubuntu 20.04 host operating system.

 ```bash